Paramount International Networks: Poland

 VIVA Poland was a Polish music channel launched on 10 June 2000 by the German VIVA Media AG.
 On 17 July 2012, the channel stopped being an FTA network and was pulled off from Eutelsat Hot Bird 13A satellite.
 In 2014, the station canceled local production shows.
-In 2015 - 2017, the station canceled all reality TV shows and continued playing only electronic dance music.
+From 2015 to 2017, the station canceled all reality TV shows and continued playing only electronic dance music.
 Before the new broadcast schedule, the station was playing Polish and international pop, dance, rock, and hip hop music.

 Hungary

 VIVA Hungary was a music channel launched on 27 June 1997 as Z+.
 Like its sister channels, the channel features localized music videos, programming, presenters, and chart shows.
 The channel started to use the new logo on 2 April 2012.
 The channel ended broadcast on 3 October 2017 replaced by MTV Music.

 United Kingdom & Ireland

 VIVA UK & Ireland was launched on 26 October 2009, replacing TMF, and ceased broadcasting on 31 January 2018.